Find the right medication for you

 For many people, diet and exercise can help put type 2 diabetes into remission, avoiding the use of medication to control blood glucose levels.
-However, medication will be needed if glucose levels are not normalised, or if there is heart or kidney disease or obesity issues which will impact on your health.
-Modern diabetes medication assists weight loss as well as heart and kidney complications.
+However, medication will be needed if glucose levels are not normalised, or if there is heart or kidney disease or obesity issues that will impact your health.
+Modern diabetes medication assists with weight loss as well as heart and kidney complications.
 The expert diabetologists at The London Diabetes Centre have access to the latest type 2 diabetes medications to provide customised care, targeted to your personal needs, health, and lifestyle